 - Build a network of scholars, leaders, and community members who can articulate and advance the many connections between environmental health and social justice.

-- Create pathways for underrepresented students to lead the environmental humanities and justice movements—within and outside the academy.
+- Create pathways for historically excluded students to lead the environmental humanities and justice movements—within and outside the academy.

 - Move our curriculum toward a focus on environmental justice, climate justice, and environmental racism.